Vikms95/codespot/README.md

   :use same <PostForm/> but with the input fields filled and the submit button with a different event listener :If no props are passed, this component will be used to create a new post.
 Otherwise, props will contain the data
     required to fetch the post info(from server or from posts state?)
 We will conditionally render the JSX depending if we have props or not.
+  :populate form inputs with the post data if post is located as parameter

 - GET /posts/:postid/comments
 - POST /posts/:postid/comment